rkclark/pullp/README.md

 Pullp uses an external auth server to complete Github sign in and receive a token for the Github API.
 You may want to host a local version of this server.
 Clone it from https://github.com/rkclark/pullp-oauth-gatekeeper, run it on the port of your choosing and then add the server URL to `REACT_APP_OAUTH_GATEKEEPER_URL` in the `/env/.env.development` file inside of Pullp.

+If you are connecting to a different GitHub domain than `github.com`, you can set `REACT_APP_GITHUB_DOMAIN` to that domain such as `github.mycompany.com`

 Your oauth server will need set of Github oAuth app credentials.
 To make these:

 * In Github, go to your settings